buildings-for-people/coding_scheme/codes/damage_to_objects_in_the_house.md

 # damage to objects in the house

-Getting natural light is great, but it can damage objects in the house.
+People like spaces with plenty of natural light.
+However, they know that solar radiation can damage objects in the dwelling.